sadeghmohebbi/native-vs-docker-nodejs-scaling/README.md

 # Docker Scale vs Node Cluster
-benchmark (stress test) for sample node js backend app
+benchmark (stress test) for sample node js backend app to choose one of these scale up options: docker scale or node js native cluster library

 # How to run